Tag Archives: neutral

 Continue reading How Is a Raw Image Rendered?

-In this and the previous article I discuss how Modulation Transfer Functions (MTF) obtained from every color channel of a Bayer CFA raw capture in isolation can be combined to provide a meaningful composite MTF curve for the imaging system as a whole.
+In this and the previous article I discuss how Modulation Transfer Functions (MTF) obtained from every raw color plane of a Bayer CFA in isolation can be combined to provide an objective and meaningful composite MTF curve for the imaging system as a whole.
+There are two main ways to accomplish this goal:

 Combining Bayer CFA Modulation Transfer Functions – I